magn2o/unicorn-docker/README.md

 It is strongly advised to use this within a proper [docker-compose](https://github.com/magn2o/unicorn-docker/blob/master/docker-compose.yml.template) configuration.
 However, should you wish to do things the hard way, please see below:

-Note: You will want to ensure that you have a Plex container already configured and running before launching a load balancer.
+**Note**: You will want to ensure that you have a Plex container already configured and running before launching a load balancer.

 ~~~
 docker run \